-If you lived in Romania instead of United States, you would:
+If you moved to Romania from the United States, you would:

 MAKE 72.7% LESS MONEY EVERY YEAR